0cjs/sedoc/8bit/apple2/edasm.md

 Reference Manual_.
 For 19,200 bps ouput to a Unix terminal window:

 - Apple II: `PR#2,`\<Ctrl-A>`15B`
-- Linux: `stty </dev/ttyUSB0 19200 -parenb istrip icrnl; cat /dev/ttyUSB0`
+- Linux: `stty </dev/ttyUSB0 19200 min 1 -parenb istrip icrnl; cat /dev/ttyUSB0`

+(The `min 1` setting ensures that `cat` will not immediately exit when no characters are available to read.)

 Memory Usage